4805 FM 809

 In our test kitchen, we prefer mixing this bread with an electric mixer.
 The dough is rather sticky and moist.
-If you knead it by hand, allow it to rest for about 15 minutes after you knead the initial dough 3-4 minutes.
-This will allow the flour to absorb the moisture of the dough and make it easier to knead by hand.
+If you knead it by hand, allow it to rest for about 15 minutes after kneading the initial dough 3-4 minutes.
+This will allow the flour to absorb the dough’s moisture and make it easier to knead by hand.
 Be careful not to get the water too warm, as it will kill the yeast.
-Because this is a sweet rich dough, the yeast will take longer than usual to raise, so we gave it a little extra yeast.
+Because this is a sweet, rich dough, the yeast will take longer than usual to raise, so we gave it a little extra yeast.
 We recommend the stronger “instant” yeast for this one.

 1 cup sugar